fg-research/website/docs/_sources/blog/general/posts/inflation-forecasting-random-forest.rst.txt

         target_tcode: int.
             The transformation code of the target time series.
-            If None, the target time series is not transformed.
         '''

         # create a data frame for storing the target values